WELCOME to the NETOA

 Covid 19 Coronavirus:

-Government Covid regulations have now been relaxed but the Covid virus is still around and visitors may wish to help protect themselves and others by regular hand washing, etc. Please also use Hand Sanitiser dispensers and Wash using the anti-bacterial soap provided.
-There are also dispensers in toilet cubicles for sanitising toilet seats before use.
+Whilst Government Covid resrictions have now been relaxed, the Covid 19 virus is still very much around and we kindly request that visitors help to protect themselves and others by regular hand washing, etc. and by isolating if they test positive.
+Please use the Hand Sanitiser dispensers and Wash using the anti-bacterial soap provided.
+Dispensers are also provided in toilet cubicles for sanitising toilet seats before use.
+Thank you for your cooperation.
+For the latest Government advice and information on Covid 19: Click Here

 ..